Overview and scrutiny

 In many councils in England and Wales, the decisions about how the council operates and spends its money are often made by a group of councillors known as the cabinet or executive.

 Members of the public are welcome to attend meetings of the Overview and Scrutiny Committee.
-Details of how you can participate in a meeting can be found in the Committee’s public participation scheme (PDF/122KB/4 pages).
+Details of how you can participate in a meeting can be found in the Council’s General Public Participation Scheme.

 Councillor Call for Action